TheArchitect2000/zkiot-arm-siemens-iot2050-c/README.md

-Applying zk-IoT on Siemens SIMATIC IOT2050 includes three steps: IOT2050 Registeration in an IoT server on Fidesinnove platfrom, Generating a commitment for IOT2050 program and submitting the commitment on fidesinnva network, Generating a proof for IOT2050 and submitting on fidesinnva network.
+Applying zk-IoT on Siemens SIMATIC IOT2050 includes three steps: IOT2050 Registration in an IoT server on Fidesinnove platform, Generating a commitment for IOT2050 program, and submitting the commitment on the Fidesinnva network, Generating a proof for IOT2050 and submitting on Fidesinnva network.

-# Step 1: IOT2050 Registeration
+# Step 1: IOT2050 Registration
-In step 1, the OT2050 device should be added to a user account on an IoT server.
+In step 1, the IOT2050 device should be added to a user account on an IoT server.
 - Create an account on an IoT server such as https://panel.motioncertified.online
 - Connect to your IOT2050 and install the git application
 ```